Dirac231/EXP101/C/README.md

 int x = 0;            // 4 Bytes - %d
 float y = 5.25        // 4 Bytes - %f
 double z = 1.14159;   // 8 Bytes - %g

-printf("The float z is equal to %g", z);
+const int a = 1;      // Use the "const" keyword to make a variable read-only

+// Variables outside functions are "global"
+// - Available everywhere in the code
+// - Allocated on the heap
-// Read-only variables are declared using "const" const int A = 1;
+int A = 1;
 const double pi = 3.14;

 // Variables inside functions are "local"